Video-Captioning/SVM-two-class/README.md

 EXAMPLE of
    Classification using Support Vector Machines

+1. Clone this repository
+2. Edit the R code, below, so LIBRARY_PATH and DATA_PATH point to the correct locations and BATCHES describes subdirectories of the DATA_PATH
+3. Run the revised R code.

 ```R
 # ----- Load the functions to use for this analysis -----
 require( purrr )